ibm-cloud-docs/pattern-pvs-ibmi-resiliency/compute-design.md

 ## Compute considerations for high availability
 {: #design-considerations-ha}

-{{site.data.keyword.IBM_notm}} PowerHA SystemMirror for i, formerly known as {{site.data.keyword.IBM_notm}} PowerHA and HACMP, is an {{site.data.keyword.IBM_notm}} solution for high-availability clusters on IBM i, Unix, and Linux platforms.
-It provides near-continuous application availability with advanced failure detection, failover, and recovery capabilities.
+PowerHA SystemMirror for i is an IBM high availability and disaster recovery solution designed for IBM i environments.
+It provides environmental, application, and data resiliency by seamlessly integrating with the IBM i operating system.
+PowerHA offers features like geographic mirroring to ensure continuous availability and data protection.
+It also includes a management interface for easy configuration and operation.

 The {{site.data.keyword.powerSys_notm}} Resiliency on IBM i Pattern involves several compute considerations that must be addressed for high availability.
 These considerations are essential for helping ensure a robust and reliable system.

-- {{site.data.keyword.IBM_notm}} PowerHA SystemMirror Standard Edition allows the failover of 2 LPAR sharing the storage volume.
+- {{site.data.keyword.IBM_notm}} PowerHA SystemMirror allows the failover of 2 IBMi LPARs connected to 2 Indepenpendant Auxillary Storage Pools (IASP).

 - If one LPAR fails, the second LPAR would seamlessly assume the primary role, helping ensure uninterrupted system functions.